AntonRiab/ngx_pgcopy/README.md

 Status
 ===============
-In develop on nginx 1.9.4.
+In develop.
 This module is a full featured and work prototype.

+Tested on
+- ubuntu  14.04(nginx 1.9.4, postgresql 9.3.10)
+- freebsd 10.3 (nginx 1.9.4, postgresql 9.3.12)

 Configuration directives